 The internal and the external have a very real effect on each other, so our practices include positive actions that improve both our internal and external worlds.
-Daily examples, as mentioned on the Ritual page, include charity, encouragement, and using our internal dialog as a tool for reshaping how we live.
+Daily examples include charity, encouragement, and using our internal dialog as a tool for reshaping how we live.
 The rite described here brings our general practice to a more structured and focused form.
 It calls upon Jungian principles to turn our enemies -who live inside us- into our allies.

 We have borrowed this rite from the book “Feeding Your Demons” by Tsultrim Allione.
 It has roots in Tibetan Buddhism, but it applies very well to our purpose.
-The author uses the word “demons” with the commonly-understood meaning of something negative that plagues us; we prefer to think of Demonkind as ourselves when awoken and empowered, so we made some modifications.
-The rite takes about half an hour.
+The author uses the word “demons” with the commonly-understood meaning of something negative that plagues us; we prefer to think of Demonkind in more positive terms, so we made some modifications.
+The rite takes about 30 minutes to an hour.
 It does not require any props, just a quiet place where you can close your eyes, sit or relax comfortably, and focus without distractions.
 Non-visual people can adapt the terms of the method to whatever sensory descriptions work best for them.

 To Begin the Rite

 Start by thinking about the things that have harmed you or held you back in life.
 This could include sexual abuse, prejudice, toxic environments, parents who did not know how to help you, self-sabotage, or anything else that feels like it has a nagging, dragging, weighing, or wounding effect on you today.
 Select just one of these concerns, whichever one stands out to you as the most troubling right now.
 Focus on that one problem, then slowly visualize it as a person-like spirit creature with a face, a body, a mind, and its own intentions.
 Study this creature for a while — what does it look like, smell like, or feel like?
 Get into the details, the texture of its skin, its gender, the shape of its mouth.
 Allow it to speak — how does its voice sound?